-B. C. Marine, CAO Authors 4 Authors Publishing and Lisa Borne Graves, A4A Author
+Brandi Spencer (formerly B. C. Marine), Secretary-Treasurer Authors 4 Authors Publishing and Lisa Borne Graves, A4A Author

 To plot or to pants, that Is the question.
 Whether ‘tis nobler for the writer to plan out every scene in outrageous detail, or to find inspiration in the sea of ideas and kinda just wing it?

 Anyone who’s spent time in the online writing community or browsed the writing resources at their local bookstore has probably noticed that there’s no shortage of books and systems that proclaim to be the perfect method to write fiction.
 The vast majority of them can be divided into two categories that you’ve likely heard before: plotting and pantsing.

 To illustrate the differences, I’ve asked one of our authors to join me in describing our methods.
 Like me, Lisa Borne Graves writes speculative romance; we share many themes and style choices, and our fantasy trilogies are being released almost side-by-side, but our methods of getting our stories on the page are wildly different—to a point.

 I plan everything before I write a word in my manuscript.
 I know the ending and sketch out most of the major plot points that will get me there, sometimes writing a paragraph or two of specific details I want to include.
 I make a map of the setting so I can visualize it as I write and set up spreadsheets with character descriptions, relationships, and other details that I need for continuity.
 If that sounds like a ton of prep work, that’s because it is!
 Depending on the length and complexity of the story (and how many of my other stories it has to maintain ties with), it can take up to a few months to get this all down.